lucianpls/QB3/README.md

 The result encoding size will use 2+3+1+7 = 13 bits, instead of the 16 + 2 = 18 bits required to just store the value.
 If only a 3 bit code word is needed the encoding would take 12 bits, or only 5 bits if both halves of the quad are uniform.

+## Image encoding

+For rasters, the locality preserving ordering is mostly valuable if we follow it up with delta encoding, it would generate relatively small values.
+The problem with negative values is solved by reordering the values with alternate signs 0, -1, 1, -2 ..., up to the min_val.
+For encoding the delta values, the formula becomes

+    if (v < 0)
+      m = -1 - 2 * v
+    else
+      m = 2 * v

+where m has the same number of bits as the initial value v.
+This encoding puts the sign in bit 0, and the absolute value in the rest of the bits, thus the higher bits are zero for small values.
+For negative values, 1 is subtracted first, because -0 is not needed, and it allows the initial range of values to be preserved.

+In the compression stage, a local 8x8 or 4x4 group of values are stored in truncated binary encoding, as determined by the maximum m value in the respective group.
+To reconstruct the group values from the truncated encoding, the maximum value in each group has to be transmitted before the group, allowing the receive to reconstruct each particular truncated encoding.
+Elias delta code is used